Abercrombie River National Park

 The Beach, near Oberon, is a secluded place to camp by the Abercrombie River.
 Accessible only by 4WD, it’s perfect for touring, swimming and relaxing.

-Relax in the shade of The Sink campground by Retreat River after an exhilarating day of bushwalking, swimming, 4WDing, and trout fishing.
+Relax in the shade of The Sink campground by Retreat River after an exhilarating day of bushwalking, swimming and 4WDing.

 Sign up to our Naturescapes e-newsletter which is packed with information, new products, experiences and events in NSW national parks.
 Your next park adventure starts here.